TopBiketoursPortugal/TopBikeToursPortugal/content/pages/bikes/index.en.md

 ---
 # Our Bicycles

 **IMPORTANTE NOTE:**  The bicycles shown in the images below are only used in our bike tours.
-They are not available for rental services. **WE DO NOT RENT BICYCLES FOR LONG DISTANCES!**
+They are not available for rental services. **WE DO NOT RENT BICYCLES FOR LONG DISTANCES!
+WE WILL NOT REPLY TO ANY EMAIL REQUESTING BIKE RENTAL SERVICES**

-Although of that we have city bikes available to rent if you wish to explore Porto city and surroundings.
-Please [contact us](https://topbiketoursportugal.com/contacts/) to make a reservation.
+Please [contact us](https://topbiketoursportugal.com/contacts/) for a cycling holiday package.